Types of Nurse Practitioners

 You will need to maintain your certification in order to continue to qualify for nurse practitioner jobs.
 In most cases, this means completing regular professional development activities and renewing your certification every three to five years.

+All three programs are CCNE-accredited.
 Start your journey today!
-Contact our Admissions office at 877-707-9064, email us at accelerate@gmercyu.edu, or complete the form below.
-We look forward to the chance to help you achieve your career goals.
+Contact our Admissions office; we look forward to the chance to help you achieve your career goals.